-Robert Mann, Information Technology (IT) Manager at Westminster Canterbury, began his intranet journey in 2010 with a SharePoint intranet.
+Robert Mann, Information Technology (IT) Manager at Westminster Canterbury, began his intranet journey with a SharePoint intranet.
 Six months later, SharePoint deployed with required assistance from a third-party SharePoint Developer.
-Initially, Mann was happy with the new intranet, but after only a year he realized SharePoint was difficult to use and maintaining it was time-consuming.
+Initially, Mann was happy with the new intranet, but after only a year he realized SharePoint was difficult to use, and maintaining it was time-consuming.

 During the course of Westminster Canterbury’s short tenure with SharePoint, Mann recognized that any changes made on the SharePoint intranet must be administered by IT or by a third-party resource, no part of their SharePoint intranet administration could be handed off to non-IT employees.

 Mann knew they needed to start fresh with a new intranet that all employees could work with, without the bulk of the management residing in with the IT Department.
-After only evaluating one alternative intranet solution, Mann immediately took the initiative to purchase IC Source Intranet Software in 2011 because of its simplicity and ease-of-use that go unmatched.
+After only evaluating one alternative intranet solution, Mann immediately took the initiative to purchase Source intranet software from IC Thrive because of its simplicity and ease-of-use that go unmatched.

 “I knew we badly needed a new intranet platform that was more user-friendly and easier to administer than SharePoint,” Mann explained, “Immediately, I thought of IC”.

 Most companies purchase intranet software to make their employees’ lives easier.
-However, when Robert Mann, IT Manager at Westminster Canterbury, purchased SharePoint in 2010, it only made his life more difficult.
+However, when Robert Mann, IT Manager at Westminster Canterbury, purchased SharePoint it only made his life more difficult.

 When Mann realized SharePoint was too difficult to set up in-house himself, he hired a third-party SharePoint Consultant, which became quite expensive.
 After only one year, the SharePoint Consultant went out of business, leaving Mann and his IT Department out to dry with an intranet that was difficult to maintain and update.

-Mann had heard about the simplicity and ease-of-use of IC Source intranet software from other healthcare organizations.
+Mann had heard about the simplicity and ease-of-use of IC Thrive's intranet software from other healthcare organizations.
 They wanted an intranet that didn’t require third-party consultants and that would be easy for all employees to use.
-IC Source delivered just that and at a reasonable price point.
+Source delivered just that and at a reasonable price point.

-In 2011, just one year after purchasing SharePoint, Mann made the executive decision to purchase IC Source .
+Just one year after purchasing SharePoint, Mann made the executive decision to purchase Source.
 It was important for Mann to switch everything over to the new intranet as fast as possible so non-IT employees could start updating and maintaining their new intranet.

-With some help from the IC Technical Support Team, Mann was able to quickly migrate from SharePoint to IC Source in an instant.
-“After we switched to IC Source we breathed a sigh of relief, other departments and non-IT staff members were able to take over most of the day-to-day tasks,” Mann informed.
+With some help from IC's Technical Support Team, Mann was able to quickly migrate from SharePoint to Source in an instant.
+“After we switched to Source we breathed a sigh of relief, other departments and non-IT staff members were able to take over most of the day-to-day tasks,” Mann informed.

-Employees were quickly trained on IC Source .
+Employees were quickly trained on Source.
 The administration and maintenance of the new intranet was a shared responsibility, each department maintaining and managing their own areas of the intranet.
 Mann’s IT Department no longer had full custody of everything on the intranet.

-Immediately after installing the new IC Source intranet, Mann received positive feedback from employees.
+Immediately after installing their new intranet, Mann received positive feedback from employees.

 “The implementation went smoothly and everyone liked the look and feel of the new intranet.
 It flowed really well and it is easier to read and navigate than SharePoint.
 Our intranet now reminds me of the public websites I use in my own personal time,” Mann explained.